-Most listings are in the $20's per square foot per year.
-The Temecula submarket is seeing a decline in rates.
-In the last 3 months, the median rate decreased $3 per sqft per year.
-That's a 13% decrease in rent.
+On average, listings lease in the $20's per square foot per year.
+The Temecula submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $2 per sqft per year.
+That's a 10% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Temecula submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Temecula submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 41 listings have been listed, so you'll want to check back regularly for new listings.
-About 10% of the available leases in the Temecula are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 47 listings have come on the market, so you'll want to check back regularly for new listings.
+About 9% of the listings in the Temecula are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,480 sqft.
-Most properties in this area are close to 2 stories.
+The standard measurement for office space in this area is around 1,860 sqft.
+Most properties in this region are approximately 2 floors.
 Most buildings in this area were built in 1991 and are Class B.